riganti/dotvvm-docs/Pages/concepts/diagnostics-and-profiling/custom-tracing.md

 With this knowledge, we can create a simple tracer, that will just write the timings to standard output.
 We'll start a `Stopwatch` when we get the `BeginRequest` event and then just print the elapsed time.

-In our sample, we don't use async IO as writing using `Console.WriteLine` is more convenient.
+In our sample, we don't use async IO, as writing using `Console.WriteLine` is more convenient.

 ```csharp
 public class SampleRequestTracer : IRequestTracer